voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 BDD dataset
 -----------

+The :class:`fiftyone.types.BDDDataset <fiftyone.types.dataset_types.BDDDataset>`
-The :class:`fiftyone.types.dataset_types.BDDDataset` type represents a labeled dataset consisting of images and their associated multitask predictions saved in `Berkeley DeepDrive (BDD) format <https://bdd-data.berkeley.edu>`_.
+type represents a labeled dataset consisting of images and their associated multitask predictions saved in
+`Berkeley DeepDrive (BDD) format <https://bdd-data.berkeley.edu>`_.

 Datasets of this type are exported in the following format: